anywhichway/denodata/README.md

 Until production release, all versions will just have a tertiary version number.
 Beta will commence when unit test coverage first exceeds 90%.

+2023-06-28 v0.0.7 (Alpha)
+  - Fixed issue with serializing RegExp in keys
+  - Fixed issue with serializing symbols
+  - Fixed issue with patching when special value, e.g. Date, exists in index keys

 2023-06-27 v0.0.6 (Alpha)
   - More refinement to `db.getKeys`